Kinetic formulation of compartmental epidemic models: The Model

 The density $f_j$ evolves according to a Boltzmann-type equation:

 Boundary conditions are given by $ \hat n\cdot\nabla f_j\Big|_{\partial\Omega} = 0$, $j=S,I,R$, where $\hat n$ is the unit exterior normal to the domain $\Omega$.

 In the sequel, whenever we refer to results valid to all classes of individuals, we use the subindex $j$, without further specifications.
-We use the notation $f_j\bydef f_j(t,x,v)$, and $f'_j\bydef f_j(t,x,v')$.
+Furthermore, we use the notation $f_j\bydef f_j(t,x,v)$, and $f'_j\bydef f_j(t,x,v')$.

-The transition kernel $\mathfrak{Q}_j$ describes three different behaviors for the individual in the population: i) a random movement, associated to a mean regression with respect to the equilibrium distribution; ii) a preferred direction in which individuals tends to move towards more favorable environments; and iii) a class-transition kernel accounting to the pathogen spread dynamics, healing and immunity waning, according to the SIRS model.
+The transition kernel $\mathfrak{Q}_j$ describes three different behaviors for the individual in the population: i) a regression toward the mean change of velocity in the space $V$; ii) a preferred direction in which individuals tends to move towards more favorable environments; and iii) a class-transition kernel accounting to the pathogen spread dynamics, healing and immunity waning, according to the SIRS model.

 More specifically, we assume